PintoDrop/ecom/README.md

 ## Description

 For this assignment I was tasked with building the back end of an e-commerce website.
 I will be taking a working express.js API and alter it to be able to interact with sequelize and MYSQL database.
-I will be testing in the insomnia application.
+I will be testing in the insomnia application once it is linked to MYSQL so the information is seeded onto my table.

 ## Usage

+With this application the user will be able to get information on products, their categories and the tags they id with.
+The user will be able to also add new products which will create a new id with them.
+The user can delete products off of the seed data as well.

 ## Installation